thoughtspot/thoughtspot.github.io/_includes/content/mount-nas.md

 be mounted again automatically, if it can be found.

-When supplying a directory for writing or reading a backup, you can specify the mountpoint as the directory to use.
+When supplying a directory for writing or reading a backup, you can specify the `mount` point as the directory to use.
 Likewise, you can stage data there for loading.

 Backups are written by the Linux user `admin`.
 If that user does not have